xinlongliu0307/antarctic-winter-freeboard-comparison/README.md

 This repository contains the processing scripts and selected derived outputs used for the study:

-**Antarctic Sea-Ice Freeboard from Envisat and CryoSat-2: Attributing Inter-Product Spread to Snow Assumptions and Radar-Retrieval Baselines**
+**Antarctic Sea-Ice Freeboard from Envisat and CryoSat-2: Attributing Inter-Product Spread to Snow Assumptions and Radar-Retrieval Baselines**, 2026

 ## Repository scope